By Ben White on August 24, 2012

 Not a day goes by that we don’t see an article highlighting various resources entrepreneurs can tap into building their business.
 On the contrary, there has been limited content for Angel investors or high net-worth individuals looking to get started.
 I hope this post can do something about that and I have worked to outline some strategies members apply here at VC4Africa.

-Plain and simple, if you are looking to engage African based ventures, joining the VC4Africa investor network is free, easy to signup and low barrier to entry.
+Plain and simple, if you are looking to engage African based ventures, joining the VC4Africa investor network is an easy place to start and low barrier to entry.
 If anything, we want to start connecting resources in smart and efficient ways.
 Your membership expands your rolodex, gives you increased visibility, improves your deal flow (with plans you actually want to read) and accelerates the due diligence process.

 Just by being part of the network you will get a better sense for what is happening in the space.
 You will see where ventures are coming from and gain useful insight into who you want to meet next.
 Having access to ventures across geographies and markets also allows you to contrast and compare.
 We see a growing number of trends within particular verticals, and where else are you going to find data on so many ventures?
-You can register here.
+See the benefits page to find out more about our services and Pro Account.

 Assuming that you are an accredited angel, and you have participated in some deals, the networking process is straightforward.
 Connect with other members who are interested in similar geographies or types of businesses.
 Follow fellow Angels and they will follow you back.
 You can exchange messages and explore ways to collaborate.
 Consider listing investments you have made, the sectors and the geographies you are interested in.
 Make sure to include your linkedin profile and website.
 This information helps other members contact you with information that is going to actually be relevant to you.
 Here is an example profile.